makhidkarun/traveller_pyroute/readme.md

 2) The raw route data.
 Three files called `stars.txt`, `routes.txt`, and `ranges.txt` are the output of the three internal data structures used to generate the trade map. `ranges.txt` is the list of trade partner pairs.
 This is the list driving the route generation process. `routes.txt` is the list of all possible routes of max-jump between each star, which is then trimmed. `stars.txt` also built from the max-jump distance star pairs and holds the final trade route information.

-3) The wiki summary.
-Two files called `summary.wiki` and `top_summary.wiki` have the accumulated statistical information.
-This data is formatted for putting into the Traveller wiki in the [Trade map summary](http://wiki.travellerrpg.com/Trade_map_summary) page.
+3) The wiki summary, formatted for putting into the Traveller wiki in the [Trade map summary](http://wiki.travellerrpg.com/Trade_map_summary) page, and consisting of the following files:

+* `summary.wiki` contains the economic breakdown by sector.
+* `top_summary.wiki` contains the economic breakdown by Allegiance code, and a summary breakdown of the UWP components.
+* `tcs_summary.wiki` contains a sector level breakdown of the [Trillion Credit Squadron](http://wiki.travellerrpg.com/Trillion_Credit_Squadron) economic and military budgets.
+* `subsector_summary.wiki` contains the same economic breakdown as `summary.wiki`, but by sub-sector.

 Performance
 -----------

 The process takes between O(n^2) and O(n^3) processing time, meaning the more stars (and hence routes), the longer the process takes.
+Experimentation has shown:

+* Small areas (100-200 stars) take a few seconds
+* Full sectors (400-600 stars) take one to two minutes
+* Multi-sector areas (around 2000 stars) take 20 to 30 minutes
+* The T5 Second survey area (30 sectors, 12880 stars) takes 3 hours
-Expeimentation has shown that small areas (100-200 stars) take a few seconds, full sectors (400-600 stars) take a minute, multi-sector areas (around 2000 stars) take 20 minutes, and the entirely of charted space (114 sectors, 44,977 stars) takes 11 hours 15 minutes
+* The entirely of charted space (114 sectors, 44,977 stars) takes 11 hours 15 minutes